 Did ancient Greek kids go to school?

-What if they were slaves?
+What if they were enslaved?

-Slaves, whether boys or girls, also could not go to school, and many children in ancient Athens and Corinth and other Greek cities were enslaved.
+Enslaved children, whether boys or girls, also could not go to school, and many children in ancient Athens and Corinth and other Greek cities were enslaved.
 But some enslaved boys did learn to read and write at home, because their owners wanted them to grow up to help run the business, or write letters for them, or keep their family accounts.

 Did poor kids go to school?